 Contributions to the Well-being of the Citizens of Indianapolis, the State of Indiana, and Beyond

-Strategic Initiatives and Actions
+Strategic Objectives and Actions

 IUPUI is known for the cutting-edge research its faculty, research scientists, and students undertake, and the ability of our researchers to translate research into practical applications for the betterment of society.
 The academic diversity of the campus promotes a rich environment where inter- and multi-disciplinary innovations and discoveries are forged.
 Our strengths in health and life sciences and STEM, as well as in other professional disciplines, the arts and humanities, and the social sciences position us to pursue initiatives with direct application to improving the quality of life in our community and beyond.
 And our inclusive approach to valuing and promoting an array of research, scholarship, and creative activity—in disciplinary research, the scholarship of teaching and learning, and community-engaged research, for example—further augments the ability of our researchers and scholars to make significant impacts locally, nationally, and globally.
+Through this strategic goal, IUPUI will contribute to IU’s overriding principles to enhance the University’s capacity for outstanding research, scholarship, and creative activity; enhance the impact of research and creative activity; and enhance the University’s reputation for excellence in all areas of research, scholarship, and creative activity.

 - To improve recognition of IUPUI as a potential research collaborator for industry, government, nonprofit, and academic partner institutions, create a “collaboratory”—a virtual and personal clearinghouse for the entire IUPUI campus to respond quickly and easily to research requests and opportunities.
+This action aligns with IU efforts to facilitate development and implementation of an IU-wide collaboration database.

 - Revise promotion and tenure guidelines to align faculty rewards with campus goals and improve faculty retention; develop rewards and incentives for faculty to participate in entrepreneurial and translational work, creative work, team scholarship, and public scholarship; and enhance promotion and tenure committees’ understanding of ways to evaluate nontraditional forms of publication, creative work, and scholarship.